 Rolled Oats Nutrition

-In a half-cup serving of dry oatmeal -- which expands to roughly 1 cup once cooked -- there are 150 calories and 3 grams of fat.
+In a half-cup serving of dry oatmeal — which expands to roughly 1 cup once cooked — there are 150 rolled oats calories and 3 grams of fat, according to the USDA.
 Quaker rolled oats provide 27 grams of carbohydrates and 5 grams of protein.
-Quaker rolled oats contain no cholesterol and no sodium.
-There is just 1 gram of naturally occurring sugar in a serving of oats.
+Quaker rolled oats contain no cholesterol and just 1 gram of naturally occurring sugar in a serving of oats.

-A serving of Quaker rolled oats contains 10 percent of the recommended daily allowance for iron.
-It is also a good source of the B vitamins thiamin and riboflavin, which means that it provides more than 10 percent of your daily needs.
-A cup of cooked oatmeal provides 68.5 percent of the RDA for manganese, 27 percent of selenium and 25 percent of the amino acid tryptophan.
+Quaker oats nutrition facts include 8 percent of the recommended daily allowance for iron, according to quakeroats.com.
+It is also a good source of the B vitamin thiamin, which means that it provides more than 10 percent of your daily needs.
+Quaker rolled oats also provide 2 percent of daily potassium needs, and 10 percent for phosphorus and magnesium.

-The process of removing the husk and steaming rolled oats removes some of the protein, bran and B vitamins available in whole or steel cut groats.
+The process of removing the husk and steaming rolled oats affects oatmeal nutrition data — it removes some of the protein, bran and B vitamins available in whole or steel cut groats.
 Rolled oats have a longer shelf-life, so they can be stored in paper packaging rather than in vacuum-packed containers.
 Old-fashioned oats differ from quick oats in their size alone.
 Quick oats are cut smaller, so they cook faster.